jst-build/jst/doc/concepts/multi-repo.md

 File layout in actions
 ----------------------

-As `just` does full staging for actions, no special considerations are needed when combining targets of different repositories.
+As `jst` does full staging for actions, no special considerations are needed when combining targets of different repositories.
 Each target brings its staging of artifacts as usual.
 In particular, no repository names (neither local nor global ones) will ever be visible in any